Attorney: Missing Texas solider was killed at Fort Hood

 Lawyer Natalie Khawam said the U.S. Army Criminal Investigations Division told her that the other soldier bludgeoned 20-year-old soldier Vanessa Guillen with a hammer at Fort Hood and later dismembered her and buried the remains in the woods.

-The Army said Wednesday that a soldier who was suspected in Guillen’s disappearance had died by suicide.
+The Army said Wednesday that a soldier who was suspected in Guillen’s disappearance had killed himself.
 The Army also said a civilian suspect had been arrested.

-Authorities have not released the suspects’ names.
+On Thursday, the Army identified the soldier suspected in Guillen’s disappearance as Aaron David Robinson, of Calumet City, Illinois.
+The civilian suspect was not named.

-Khawam said she met with investigators from the U.S. Army Criminal Investigations Division on Wednesday evening and was told the other soldier cleaned up the area where Guillen was killed, placed her body in a container and wheeled her out to a car.
+Khawam said she met with investigators from the U.S. Army Criminal Investigations Division on Wednesday evening and was told the other soldier cleaned up the area where Guillen was killed, placed her body in a container and wheeled her out to his car.

 Later that afternoon, Khawam said, the soldier drove to pick up a woman and took the body to a nearby river.
 There, Khawam said, the pair tried to burn Guillen‘s, but later dismembered it with a machete.
 Then, they put cement on the body and buried the remains.